Rastagong/narro/Releases/0.1/README.txt

 Compiling instructions
 -----------------------
 So you want to build the Narro Engine?
 How unexpected.
 There's no doc around here, because it's mostly dedicated to a personal use.
-But you may have a look at the source code of the games
+But you may have a look at the source code of the games I've made with it.
-I've made with it.
-Try _A Scholar In The Woods_ for instance (https://github.com/Rastagong/A-Scholar-In-The-Woods).
+Try "A Scholar In The Woods" for instance (https://github.com/Rastagong/A-Scholar-In-The-Woods).
 If you want to build the engine alone though, let's do it.

 1. Make sure you have the required dependencies are installed:
-   * *Python 3* must be installed.
+   * Python 3 must be installed.
-   * You need the *Pygame* library.
+   * You need the Pygame library.
 I currently use a pre-release of Pygame 1.9.2, but it should work with Pygame 1.9.1 too.
 You'll find everything here: http://www.pygame.org/download.shtml.
    * You need NumPy too.

 2. Download the latest source build from the _Releases_ folder.